Monkeystation/photanol-com/src/pages/index.md

     lookout for talent.
 Send an open application to [jobs@photanol.com](mailto:jobs@photanol.com).
   list:
+    - title: Bio Process Operator
+      description_short: "Are you interested in operating and optimizing our Industrial pilot plant in Delfzijl?
+Join the Photanol team to work with state of the art technology related to growing and harvesting (products made by) cyanobacteria. "
+      description_full: >-
+        Do you have a passion for biotechnology and are you willing to change the world?
+Interested in operating and optimizing our Industrial pilot plant?
+Join the Photanol team to work with state of the art technology related to growing and harvesting (products made by) cyanobacteria.
+We are looking for a candidate to strengthen the our team in Delfzijl.
+        Someone with a hands-on mentality, that works responsibly, maintaining operations upto a high standard, keeping track of logs and thinking of ways to take the production process forward.

+        #### POSITION AND PROFILE

+        * Acquire and maintain knowledge related to growing and harvesting (products made by) cyanobacteria

+        * Assist the site supervisor in daily operations of the Industrial pilot plant

+        * Work routinely and meticuously on maintaining optimal growth of cyanobacteria

+        * Record and report findings to the Team in written documents and oral presentation

+        * Physical placement of new photobioreactors and frequent cleaning of equipment

+        * Troubleshooting upon unusual situations

+        * Develop and adapt procedures and protocols for running the plant

+        * Translate lab results to demonstration scale and commercial implementation

+        * Continuously strive to optimise the plant performance and operation

+        * Contribute to an open, pleasant and pro-active working environment at Photanol

+        The role is a full-time position based at our Industrial pilot plant in Delfzijl.

+        #### HOW TO APPLY

+        Please send your cover letter and resume to [jobs@photanol.com](mailto:jobs@photanol.com)​.
+The deadline is **January 31st 2021**.

+        We are looking forward to hearing from you!
     - title: Researcher - Strain Development Team
       description_short: >
         Passion for biotechnology and ready to change the world?
 Interested in